amilcarjose9/ai110-module1tinker-playlistchaos-starter/README.md

 - Stay curious.
 The unpredictability is intentional and part of the experience.

 When you finish, Playlist Chaos will feel more predictable, and you will have taken your first steps into AI-assisted debugging.

+---

+## Tech Fellow Task Summary

+- The core concept of this activity is teaching students how to critically evaluate and debug AI-generated Python code by comparing an app's actual UI behavior against its expected application logic.

+- Students are most likely to struggle with narrowing down the scope of a bug, as they might write overly broad prompts that cause the AI to rewrite entire files rather than making targeted, isolated fixes.

+- The AI is super helpful for explaining unfamiliar syntax, diagnosing exceptions, or suggesting cleaner refactoring methods like swapping manual loops for standard library tools.
+However, it can be misleading when it confidently proposes logic that looks structurally correct but violates specific constraints that were not mentioned in the prompt.

+- To guide a student without giving away the answer, I would ask them to step away from the AI for a moment and verbally explain what a specific function should be doing.
+Then, I would encourage them to add a simple print() or st.write() statement to inspect the actual data flowing through that function before asking Copilot their next question.